Video Game: Exmortis

 - Ultimate Sacrifice: As it turns out, Mr. Hannay discovers that he's innocent number five, and has to take his own life with a gun to open the portal to the Spirit Realm.
 He does so.

-- You Have Outlived Your Usefulness: Lord Vlaew does this to everybody, even the Exmortis.
+- You Have Outlived Your Usefulness: Lord Vlaew uses you to execute this on the Exmortis.
+And then graces you with the same treatment.